OpenBfS/UncertRadio/paper/paper.md

 `UncertRadio` has been used in several scientific publications.
 It is referenced by the standard ISO 11929-1-3:2025 [-@ISO.11929-1:2025; -@ISO.11929-2:2025; -@ISO.11929-3:2025] to ISO 11929-4:2022 [-@ISO.11929-4:2022] and actively used by the German authorities for monitoring environmental radioactivity and external radiation.

-In @kanisch2016a, an overview considering evaluations without using linear unfolding has been presented.
+In @kanisch2016a, an  overview of directly analyzable procedures is presented.
 Two significant linear relationships in the model equations for the net count rate (common in evaluation models) were identified providing a generalized approach for the determination of the characteristic limits.